juansirai/juansirai/README.md

 ## 🌍 Hello world!
-*My name is Juan, I'm 28 years old, and I live in La Plata, Buenos Aires (ARG)*
+*My name is Juan, I'm 29 years old, and I live in La Plata, Buenos Aires (ARG)*

 * 🎓I have a degree in Bussiness, and I am studying IT.
-Yes, I love learning!
+What a nerd!
 * 💡 I complemented my background with Data Analytics and Data Science studies.
 * 📈 Currently working as a Job Grading - Data Analytics Specialist at Anheuser-Busch InBev 🍺.
 * 📫 If you want to contact me: juanbsirai664@gmail.com